 I would like to share with you how yoga changed my way of thinking and in addition to that –my life.
-There is nothing more important than that, because our life, mental state and well-being needs to be our priority.
-Many people are obsessed about their physical appearance and care less about more important thing, which is happening in our mind.
-Mind is very powerful “thing” and if we don’t take care about it, it can lead to many diseases, like: depression and anxiety, diabetes, obesity, asthma, gastrointestinal problems etc. Yoga for Patanjali is made of instructions and directions how to live a life which will lead us to total freedom (as a pure being without the stress and diseases caused by it.
+There is nothing more important than that, because our life, mental state, and well-being need to be our priority.
+Many people are obsessed with their physical appearance and care less about the more important thing, which is happening in our minds.
+Mind is a very powerful “thing” and if we don’t take care of it, it can lead to many diseases, like: depression and anxiety, diabetes, obesity, asthma, gastrointestinal problems, etc. Yoga for Patanjali is made of instructions and directions on how to live a life that will lead us to total freedom (as a pure being without the stress and diseases caused by it.

-Since I started to follow those directions my life become much better.
-For example when I was going through some difficult times it teach me not to complain and not to give up, but just keep going and better times will come.
-I become vegan because of the rule of “non- violence” which says not to hurt yourself or any living being, not only with the action but with the thoughts as well, which made me love myself more and be more careful and loving to others.
-I used to shop a lot and accumulate many things and in that way trying to fill some holes and insecurity’s in me, which lead me to being more and more unhappy, but by learning Aparigraha, I decided to stop accumulating stuff and the ones I have it’s already enough.
+Since I started to follow those directions my life has become much better.
+For example, when I was going through some difficult times it teaches me not to complain and not to give up, but just keep going and better times will come.
+I become vegan because of the rule of “non-violence” which says not to hurt yourself or any living being, not only with the action but with the thoughts as well, which made me love myself more and be more careful and loving to others.
+I used to shop a lot and accumulate many things and in that way trying to fill some holes and insecurity’s in me, which lead me to be more and more unhappy, but by learning Aparigraha, I decided to stop accumulating stuff and the ones I have it’s already enough.

 Here are some Asanas that help you to improve your mental health, clear your thoughts and focus on what matters:

 1.Balasana or Child’s pose

 - It helps cure constipation, promotes digestive processes, and most importantly, stimulates the nervous system, and helps reenergize your body

 - Get down on your knees and keep your spine erect

 - Now, begin bending forward so that your thighs touch your chest and your

 forehead touches the ground beyond your knees.

 - Straighten your arms by the sides of the body